A Guide to Submitting the On-line DS-160

 Be sure you have a dependable internet connection.
 If your signal drops, your answers may be lost.

-Be sure to save your work often – at minimum twice on each page.
-If the site times out, you will at least have some data preserved
+Be sure to save your work often – at minimum twice on each page in order to preserve your data in the event of a timeout.

 Resolution = 72ppi

-Start with a good passport photograph which meets CEAC requirements.
+Start with a good passport photograph that meets CEAC requirements.

 Have the photograph prepared for upload to the DS-160 form and keep it handy on your computer.